Sergio Femar (Pontevedra, 1990)

 Influenced by the changing nature of street art, Sergio Femar’s work is very aware of the matter that composes it as well as its origins.
 He does not approach a new piece with a fixed idea in mind, letting the experience of working on it guide him, establishing connections with the material, paying attention to its suggestions, letting the work unfold by itself.
 As a result, spontaneity becomes a key element when understanding his process, the features of the physical support, the colour bound to the shape or the three-dimensionality.

-His work is characterized by a desire to connected with the current times, with the outside: his painting tries to represent the present moment, daily images that cross each other, objects he finds and transforms.
+His work is characterized by a connection with the current times, with the present moment.
+His paintings are an amalgan of daily images that cross each other, objects he finds and transforms.
 This is where Sergio’s work molds to the environment and it is complemented with it as a manner to connect to the ever-changing world we live in.

 Works for sale by Sergio Femar at Aurora Vigil-Escalera Art Gallery:

 If you are interested in any of the artworks bellow or would like to receive further information about this artist, please click here.